dreusebio/dreusebio.github.io/CV.md

 ---

 ## Personal Statement
-A young clinical researcher, with strong clinical skills combined with excellent communication abilities.
+A young epigenetic/genetic researcher with strong clinical skills combined with excellent communication abilities.
 A strategic thinker who recognizes the value of honesty, objectivity, and attention to detail in the medical sphere.

 - Ability to pursue organizational objectives even when that involves making an unpopular decision.
 - Ability to align organizational interests with those of subordinates.